estherkyx/tp/docs/DeveloperGuide.md

         Use case ends.

 *   1b.
-The class identifier is invalid.
+The class timeslot is invalid or does not exist.
     *   1b1.
 TutorFlow shows an error message: _"The class at the specified timeslot does not exist."_

         Use case ends.